mlflow/mlflow/docs/source/models.rst

 MLflow Model infers dependencies required for the model flavor and automatically logs them.
 However, it also allows you to define extra dependencies or custom Python code, and offer a tool to validate them in a sandbox environment.
-Please refer to `Managing Dependencies in MLflow Model <model/dependencies.html>`_ for more details.
+Please refer to `Managing Dependencies in MLflow Models <model/dependencies.html>`_ for more details.

 .. _model-metadata: